Avanade/DevOpsHOL/lab-3-analysis-with-sonarqube.md

 ## Stretch goals

-1. Set up own SonarQube server to use in this lab
+1. Install 'SonarLint for Visual Studio 2017' via 'Tools/Extensions and Updates...'
-2. Install 'SonarLint for Visual Studio 2017' via 'Tools/Extensions and Updates...'
+2. Configure your Sonar server via Team Explorer/SonarQube
-3. Configure your Sonar server via Team Explorer/SonarQube
+3. Build your application and see the Sonar issues appear in the Error List of Visaul Studio
-4. Build your application and see the Sonar issues appear in the Error List of Visaul Studio
+4. Mark an issue in SonarQube as false positive and rebuild your application
-5. Mark an issue in SonarQube as false positive and rebuild your application
+5. Resolve technical debt or issues reported by SonarQube
-3. Resolve technical debt or issues reported by SonarQube
+6. Set up own SonarQube server to use in this lab using Bitname

 ## Next steps